tfhe/spqlios-arithmetic/README.md

-# SPQLIOS
+# SPQLIOS-FFT

 ## Description

-The SPQLIOS library aims at providing capabilities for computing the Fast Fourier Transform (FTT/NTT) in the anticyclic ring $\mathbb{Z}[X]/(X^N +1)$ for N a power of 2.
+The SPQLIOS-FFT library aims at providing capabilities for computing the Fast Fourier Transform (FTT/NTT) in the anticyclic ring $\mathbb{Z}[X]/(X^N +1)$ for N a power of 2.
 It uses AVX, AVX2 and FMA assembly vectorization instructions.
 This library was inspired by the [Project Nayuki](https://www.nayuki.io/page/fast-fourier-transform-in-x86-assembly) and was originally provided as part of the [TFHE: Fast Fully Homomorphic Encryption Library over the Torus](https://github.com/tfhe/tfhe) library.
 It is now provided as an independent library with extended features and optimizations.

 The library provides the following functionalities:
 * Implementation of the FFT in the complex realm with a 64-bit representation of complex coefficients.